wbgospo/wb-enterprise-migration/README.md

 3. Expand that item and click "Remove"
 4. Go back to git bash and run any command that needs authentication. `git push`, `git pull` (on a private repo), `git clone` etc.

+## VSCode

+### WB computer
+If having Git Bash installed on the computer and choosing that as the terminal in VSCode, then that works given that Git bash has been setup as described above.

 ## GitKraken

 Added GitKraken to approved third-party application: https://github.com/organizations/wbgdemo/settings/oauth_application_policy